Raicuparta/nomai-vr/README.md

 * Create a shortcut to `OWML.Launcher.exe` and add the params `-vrmode openvr` ([like in this image](https://i.imgur.com/5uv88Nk.png))
 * Use the shortcut you just created to launch the game;

+## Performance

+* This game was not developed with VR in mind;
+* It was never a super lightweight game, and shoving VR down its throat isn't helping;
+* The game's physics is locked at 60 FPS.
+So even though the game reports more FPS than that, it will look stuttery;
+* You'll probably need to lower your quality settings to get acceptable performance.

 ## Compatibility with other mods